Beautiful Signs for a Better Planet

 We here at Green Dot Sign® understand completely.
 After putting time and money into ordering signage, installing signs crooked or in the wrong location is something no one wants.
 We’ve put together this article series to make installing like a pro easy.

-This graphic is accurate for well over 90% of the signs we hang, but please check our ADA guideline page and sign installation page for additional information.
+This graphic is accurate for well over 90% of the signs we hang, but please check our ADA Signage Requirements Guide and sign installation page for additional information.
 These pages will teach you were to hang a sign if there’s no room on the wall next to it, no if you have double doors or the dreaded “hanging on a door” category that is far less allowed then most people realize.
 Read on to learn how install them level and strong.

 If you installing ADA signs via our eco-friendly 4-peg method you’ll need a drill.
 Most hallways are short on outlets and once you get going, installing signs is pretty fast, so going cordless saves you lots of time and removes a tripping hazard.